trennlinie

 Alan: "Well, we were recording right next to it.
 You look out of the studio window and there it is.
 If you went out on the balcony you could actually see right over it."[15]

-Berlin represented a change in the lives of the band members.
-Primarily Martin, who speaks and understands German, felt very comfortable there.
+When you know the background, it comes as no surprise that Berlin also represented a change in the personal lives of the band members.
+Martin especially, who speaks and understands German, felt very comfortable there.
 He left girlfriend Anne - "she was a devout Christian who really had me on reins.
 She was ridiculous - anything was perverted.
-If I watched something on TV and there was somebody naked, I was a pervert." - met his German girlfriend, Christina, and "discovered all this freedom".[16]
-Something that would provide some sensation within the next years.
+If I watched something on TV and there was somebody naked, I was a pervert" - met his German girlfriend, Christina, and "discovered all this freedom."[18]

 trennlinie

 Alan: "It was felt that after the Julian Temple years, we needed to harden up not only our sound but also our image.
-Clive [Richardson who shot the video to Everything Counts in and around Berlin] had lots of new ideas which didn't involve stupid storyboards where we were required to act."[17]
+Clive [Richardson who filmed the video for Everything Counts in and around Berlin] had lots of new ideas which didn't involve stupid storyboards where we were required to act."[19]

 (with friendly permission of © Anja - compositionofsound)

-On September 7 the Construction-Time-Again-Tour began and was splitted up in three legs.
-The first leg had 23 gigs in Great Britain and ended on October 8 in London.
+On 7 September the Construction Time Again-Tour began.
+It consisted of three legs.
+The first leg, comprising 23 gigs in Great Britain, ended on 8 October in London.

 Alan: "Actually, it was a weird track all round, not least because from the moment we first heard it, a standing joke was born that the verses sounded just like a particular nursery rhyme - I can't quite put my finger on which one but I'm pretty sure it's Ugly Duckling.
 When pushed, Martin admitted that he had in fact based the tune around the rhyme and I'm afraid I could never quite listen to the song seriously again."